 Main Uses: to explore new areas with no measured data.

-Standard Deliverables Include 2 file types provided: GeoTIFF and ESRI Shapefiles
+Standard Deliverables Include 2 file types: GeoTIFF and ESRI Shapefiles

 Resolution: 200 m